paragoda/ozen/README.md

-# CORM
+# OZEN
-Client ORM - your backend speed.
+Cross Enviroment ORM.
+Access your data from anywhere.